davenverse/shellfish/docs/tutorial/path.md

 # Using Paths

-One of the main types that use this library is [`Path`](https://www.javadoc.io/static/co.fs2/fs2-docs_3/3.8.0/fs2/io/file/Path.html).
+Shellfish is implemented with [fs2-io](https://fs2.io/#/io), and one of the abstraction it provides is [`Path`](https://www.javadoc.io/static/co.fs2/fs2-docs_3/3.8.0/fs2/io/file/Path.html).
 It represents a path to a file or a directory.

 You can start using `Path`s by importing the domain from the library: